 Beef Stew is the quintessential comfort food.
-And while you can use the slow cooker to cook for hours, you only need about an hour and half from beginning to the end in a pressure cooker, without worrying whether it’d undercooked or overcooked.
-And you know the Instant Pot (Amazon Affl) is my favorite because it has a stainless steel liner pot and it have never failed me.
+And while you can use the slow cooker to cook for hours, you only need about an hour from beginning to the end when you use the pressure cooker.
+And you know the Instant Pot is my favorite electric pressure cooker because it has a stainless steel liner pot and it has never failed me.
 And recently, I started using Mealthy's Multipot (Use my discount code 'drkarenslee' for $10 off if you use this affiliate link) and it's just as great, if not better.
 If you want to see my review of Multipot (and a recipe), check out my Facebook Live video here.

 There are no real tricks or secrets involved with cooking beef stew.
 But you can make mistakes.
 Believe me, I've ruined Beef Stew in the past because I cooked it on too high heat or cooked it too fast.
 Or cooked the wrong type of meat.
 But since I've been making it in Instant Pot, I. Have.
 Never.
 Ruined.
 Beef.
 Stew.
 Even with the wrong cut of beef, using this method in the Instant Pot never failed me.

 Obviously, you should use quality meat (See A Complete Meat Buying Guide for Your Health to see which types of meat you should buy) but regardless, it should have some marbled fat in it, like a chuck roast.
 Bottom round works too, as long as the cut is fatty.

 You can't go wrong with good meat but if you are conscious of your budget, Instant Pot is perfect for making inexpensive meat real tender Beef Stew.
 The only tip I would like to suggest is to make sure the meat is grass-fed beef at least.

 The Best Paleo Beef Stew in Instant Pot